International Congenital Central Hypoventilation Syndrome (CCHS) Registry and CCHS SHARE

 Participants in the International CCHS REDCap Registry will be identified and recruited from CAMP's registry of new, current, and past CCHS referrals, including CCHS patients referred for PHOX2B testing and/or consultation.
 Additionally, patients may also be recruited via the internet using emails, Facebook pages, and mailing lists for family groups.
 Anyone interested will be offered inclusion into the International CCHS Registry.
 Participants will be able to participate remotely, from their homes or locations where they have internet, phone, and computer access.

-De-identified data collected through the REDCap registry will be de-identified and analyzed.
-Patients enrolled in this study will be offered participation in the NIH GRDR.
-This is an optional part of the study, and is not required for inclusion.
-The Global Rare Disease Registry (GRDR) is established by the NIH Office of Rare Disease Research.
+Data collected through the REDCap registry will be de-identified and analyzed.
+Patients enrolled in this study will be offered participation in CCHS-SHARE and the NIH Global Rare Disease Registry (GRDR).
+These are both optional parts of the study, and are not required for inclusion.
+The CCHS-SHARE is a data repository that houses de-identified clinical and registry data on CCHS patients, empowering data sharing across the CCHS research community.
+The GRDR is established by the NIH Office of Rare Disease Research.
 The goal of the GRDR is to establish a data repository of de-identified patient data, aggregated in a standardized manner, using Common Data Elements (CDEs) and standardized terminology.
 De-identification of patient's data will utilize the Global Unique Identifiers (GUID) system.
-Lurie Children's Hospital will retain ownership of all data shared with the GRDR.
-The de-identified data in the GRDR will be available to all investigators to enable analyses across many rare diseases and to facilitate various biomedical studies, including clinical trials, in pursuit of developing drugs and therapeutics to improve the healthcare and the quality of life for the many millions of people who are diagnosed with rare diseases.
+Lurie Children's Hospital will retain ownership of all data shared with CCHS-SHARE and the GRDR.
+The de-identified data in CCHS-SHARE and GRDR will be available to all investigators to enable analyses across many rare diseases and to facilitate various biomedical studies, including clinical trials, in pursuit of developing drugs and therapeutics to improve the healthcare and the quality of life for the many millions of people who are diagnosed with rare diseases.

 Study Type